rippedpiracy/docs/Music/music.md

 [**hey-bro-check-log**](https://github.com/doujincafe/hbcl) - A CLI log checker maintained by Doujin Café Discord.
 Forked from the official [hbcl](https://github.com/ligh7s/hey-bro-check-log) repository.

 [**CUETools**](http://cue.tools/wiki/CUETools) - CUETools is a tool for lossless audio/CUE sheet format conversion.
 The goal is to make sure the album image is preserved accurately.

-[**dzunlock**](https://git.freezerapp.xyz/uhwot/dzunlock) - A browser userscript that allows Hi-Fi streaming on deezer.com.